 Working with rural community groups on the Isle of Skye, we identified a need for pre-made playlists that could be used to inspire others to build their own personalised playlist of songs based on their Scottish upbringing.
 Alzheimer Scotland West Highland are a Playlist for Life Help Point, sharing our resources with residents in Skye, Lochalsh, Wester Ross and Lochaber.
-Diane Smith, Community Activities Organiser at Alzheimer Scotland, has curated a playlist ahead of World Gaelic Week, collating popular Gaelic songs that will resonate with participants of their Intro to Gaelic session, and help evoke memories for those who grew up listening to Scottish music.
+Diane Smith, Community Activities Organiser at Alzheimer Scotland, has curated a playlist collating popular Gaelic songs to help evoke memories for those who grew up listening to Scottish music.
 Read her experience of finding the right music and hear the finished playlist below.

 A lot of these songs take me back to being at local ceilidhs as a child

 “I enjoyed making the Gaelic playlist, and could have added many more!
 I’m surprised by how many I have picked up from being around native Gaelic speakers.
 My family moved to the Highlands when I was seven years old and the language has been around me ever since.
 A lot of these songs take me back to being at local ceilidhs as a child and hearing them being sung with everyone in the community joining in.

 Our school used to take part in the local Mod, which is a competitive festival of Gaelic song and poetry.
 Some of these songs such as Far am Bi mi Fhein (Wherever I am my hope will be) and Uibhist Mo Ghràidh (Uist my Dearest)I learned to sing for the Mod.